prysmaticlabs/documentation/docs/install/win/activating-a-validator.md

 ## Step 1: Get Prysm

 To begin, follow the instructions to fetch and install Prysm with either the [Prysm Installation Script](../windows), or [Docker](./docker).
-  Note: Compiling Prysm with Bazel is not currently supported on Windows.
+> NOTICE: Compiling Prysm with Bazel is not currently supported on Windows.

 ## Step 2: Get Göerli ETH - Test ether